LucyLedezma/AWS_project_bike_sharing_Ledezma_Lucia_del-Valle/project/.ipynb_checkpoints/project-report-checkpoint.md

 ![model_test_score.png](img/model_test_score.png)

 ## Summary
-I started training a basic model with Autogluon, then I continued doing feature engineering when I got a better model performance, after that I tried hyperparameter tunning by setting three parameters with different values but the results were not I spected, so  I wanted to improve even more my model then I decided to split the datetime field in individual parts (year, month, day and hour) and with the last configuration I run the trainning process again by ignoring the datetime column, with which the model improve a lot.
-Also I plotted several representative graphs such as lines, histograms and heatmap in order to visualize the distributions of the variables, the trainning behaviour, etc.
+I started training a basic model with Autogluon, then I continued doing feature engineering when I got a better model performance, after that I tried hyperparameter tunning by setting three parameters with different values but the results were not I spected, so  I wanted to improve even more my model then I decided to split the datetime field in individual parts (year, month, day and hour) and with the last configuration I ran the trainning process again by ignoring the datetime column, with which the model improve a lot.
+Also I plotted several representative graphs such as lines, histograms and heatmap in order to visualize the distributions of the variables and their correlations, the trainning behaviour, etc.

+Final Summary Table:
+	model	    time_limit	eval_metric	             presets	    score
+initial	        600	        root_mean_square_error	 best_quality	1.79209
+add_features    600	        root_mean_square_error	 best_quality	0.67743
+hpo	            700	        mean_absolute_error	     high_quality	0.69137
+add_features_2	700	        mean_absolute_error	     high_quality	0.45839

+Finally the last model "add_features_2" is the best.

 ## Conclusion
 This experience was amazing and useful for me, because I could use the concepts learned during the course in the classroom, Futhermore It give me more clarity about feature engineering.
 Also thanks to it I could learn more about how to use the AWS platform and its specific tool for  Machine Learning "SageMaker".